ficomacchia/ficomacchia/README.md

 - 👋 Hi, I’m @ficomacchia, aka Federico Macchiavelli
 - 👀 I’m interested in Time series manipulation and forecasting
 - 🌱 I’m currently learning fundamentals of Neural networks for time series.
-- 📫 How to reach me: E-mail is ficomacchia@live.com.ar
+- 📫 How to reach me: School E-mail is fm2355@nyu.edu.

 <!---
 ficomacchia/ficomacchia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.